MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/get-recommendations-for-project-team-members.md

   - To exclude a factor, disable the toggle next to the factor's name.
 Use the "importance" slider to set relative importance as Low, Medium or High for an included factor.
 Finally select **Apply** to update the list of suggested resources based on the configured settings.
   - **Note:** These modified settings will only persist for one team member requirement and will be defaulted back each time you close the side-pane or generate suggested resources for another team member.

-> [!NOTE]
-> By default, both contract workers and full-time employees are shown in the list of suggested resources.
-To show only full-time employees, disable the **Include contractors** option.
->
-> By default, the initial list of suggested resources is limited to 20 resources.
-You can use the **View more suggestions** button to extend the list by five resources at a time.

-## View more details to evaluate suggested resources

-To get more information about any suggested resource and interpret that resource's recommendation score, follow any one of these steps.

-- Select the information symbol next to the resource's name **OR**
-- Select the row for the resource in the grid, and then select the **View details** button.

-Both steps will display additional information that's related to the past experience of the resource.
-The following metrics are shown:

-- **Experience fit (%)** – This metric represents, as a percentage, the similarity between work that the resource did on previous project tasks and the team member requirements that are being staffed.
-This also considers the number of hours worked on past similar project tasks.
-- **Skill-match (%)** - This is only relevant to a team member requirement that also has one or more required skills.
-This metric represents the % of required skills that a resource has or exceeds the minimum proficiency on.
-- **Cost Impact** - This represents an estimated total cost (not the exact value) that could be incurred by staffing a resource on this team member requirement, in the project's currency.
-Cost impact for suggested resources from units that use a different currency will be displayed after converting to the project's currency.
-- **Availability (%)** - This represents the percentage of the team member duration (in hours) that a suggested resources is available to book (as per schedule board).
-- **Relevant past experience** – This section consists of three parameters: the number of similar project tasks, projects that were worked on, and the number of hours that were worked on those similar project tasks (adjusted for similarity % of the experience).
-- **Task-wise score** – This metric provides an overall recommendation score, for each individual task that's part of the team member requirement.

 ## Shortlist resources to narrow down suggestions